jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 (2) `dal2fch a.dat a.fch -no`
 This is used for transferring CASCI/CASSCF natural orbitals and corresponding natural orbital occupation numbers.
 To transfer MOs from Gaussian to Dalton, see [4.5.19 fch2dal](#4519-fch2dal).

+NOTE: `dal2fch` cannot generate a fch file from scratch, and a fch file must be provided and the MOs in it will be replaced.
+You should firstly use Gaussian to generate a .fch file (with keywords 'nosymm int=nobasistransform'), then generate the `*.dal` and `*.mol` files using `fch2dal`.
+After Dalton computations finished, you can transfer MOs from Dalton back to Gaussian using `dal2fch`.
+This procedure seems a little bit tedious, but it ensures an exact reproduce of energy.

 ## 4.5.14 dat2fch
 Transfer MOs from GAMESS (.inp/.dat file) to Gaussian .fch file.
-Note that dat2fch can not generate a .fch file from scratch.
-The user must provide a .fch(k) file, and MOs in that file will be replaced.
-Four examples are shown and explained below
+4 examples are shown and explained below

 (1) `dat2fch a.dat a.fch`
 This is used for transferring R(O)HF, UHF or CASSCF orbitals.